Loading....

 Yet these challenges create opportunities to:

-To help businesses adapt, Pack8 offers eco friendly paper-based packaging solutions that are recyclable, compostable, and FSC-certified.
+To help businesses adapt, Pack8 offers eco friendly paper-based packaging solutions that are recyclable, and compostable.
 Lightweight designs such as HexCush honeycomb wraps, Fill8 void fillers, and eco mailer bags reduce shipping emissions and simplify compliance with global regulations like the UK PPT.

 Through Project Aranyam, Pack8 also contributes to reforestation by planting a tree for every major paper batch, aiming for 500,000 trees by 2030.
 This supports businesses looking to offset carbon footprints while aligning with global sustainability goals and implementing sustainable packaging solutions.